Inpatient alcohol detox

 If you or a loved one is struggling with alcohol, there is a way out.
 The caring, expert team at Recovery Centers of America is here to help you break the cycle of alcohol addiction.
 Our world-class treatment services are founded on science and delivered with heart.

 You don’t have to, nor should you, begin your journey to sobriety alone.
 Nor should you have to wait.
 Which is why Recovery Centers of America offers same-day admissions.
 Once you’re here, the process of alcohol detox is overseen by our expert medical and clinical staff, who help you pass through the physical and psychological pain of withdrawal and move onto the next phases of treatment.
-While alcohol withdrawl symptoms can range from mild to sever, you do not have to suffer.
+While alcohol withdrawl symptoms can range from mild to severe, you do not have to suffer.
 Our team will take all available measures to relieve your symptoms as painlessly as possible.

 You’ll feel safe and comfortable during the alcohol detox process